 Life evades measurement for its essence has no physical dimensions.
 And yet, it prevails, firmly manifested in the tapestry of existence.
 It occupies a unique location in both space and time, staking its claim.
 Evident at a singular point, life's manifestations greet our senses, confirming its undeniable existence.

-The beginning of life at birth is analogous to a camera turning on in 3D modelling software.
+The beginning of life at birth is analogous to a camera turning on in 3D modeling software.
 Here is a picture of the camera (shown in orange) in a three-dimensional environment called Blender.

-We describe birth as the moment the camera turns on.
-Imagine, in your mind's eye that have is a scene like this only the camera is turned on.
+We can describe birth as the moment the camera turns on.
+Imagine, in your mind's eye, a scene like this when the camera is turned on.
 When birth occurs, the camera turns on.
-It starts to perceive.
-Suddenly the camera becomes "aware" of its environment.
+The camera starts to perceive.
+Suddenly the camera becomes aware of its environment.
 This is analogous to what happens at birth.

-The get an idea of what happens at birth we need to take a closer look at the camera within the context of 3D modeling software.
+To get an idea of what happens at birth, we need to take a closer look at the camera within the context of 3D modeling software.
 Here are the parameters for the camera as defined within the software.

 The camera is located within the three-dimensional space.
 Take note of the location fields.
 The camera exists at a specific point within the environment.
 The point has a specific x, y, and z location.
 Note there is only one point within the environment where the camera exists.
-It can move, however, at any point in time it has a specific location.
 For the sake of argument, the camera exists at a single point.
-Put another way, it can be thought of as a single point of awareness within a three-dimensional environment.
+Our awareness is like the camera.
+It can be thought of as a single point of awareness within its three-dimensional environment.

-It is important too to note the camera's location with respect to time.
-Within the 3D modeling programming the camera time parameter is shown here:
+It is important to note the camera has a location in time too.
+Within the 3D modeling software, the camera has a time parameter which is shown here:

 The blue box on the lower, left shows the current time location of the camera.
-Like space, the camera can move through time, however at any given time it exists at a moment in time.
+Like space, the camera can move through time, however, at any given time it exists at only one moment in time.

-In summary, the camera exists at a specific point in space and a specific moment in time.
+In summary, the camera exists at a specific point in space and at a specific moment in time.
 This is important because this represents the output of birth.
 Afterlife is a geometric proof.
 As such, it is important to define, in geometric terms, awareness during life.
-Just like the camera in the three-dimensional software, awareness exists as a single point in time-space.
+Just like the camera in the three-dimensional software, awareness exists at a single point in time-space.
 This defines the state of awareness during life.
 In geometry terms, awareness is a single point within the environment.
-The during-life condition of awareness is a single geometric point within the environment, exactly like the camera in three dimensional software.
+The during-life awareness exists at a single geometric point within its space-time environment, exactly like the camera exists at a point within its four-dimensional software world.

 6. Looking At The Moment When Life Begins

-Gaze upon the illustration depicting life's genesis below.
-Observe the ignition of life - that precise point in the vast expanse of time and space whence life emerges.
+Gaze upon the illustration depicting life's beginning below.
+Observe the ignition of life - that precise point in the vast expanse of time and space where life emerges.
 To the left of that defining instant, life remains absent; to the right, it flourishes.
 Life can be retraced to a single moment in time and space, where our existence began.

 In geometric terms, life began at a specific moment in time and space.
-Then life moved forward, in time and space, from that point.
-Life did not come into being gradually, as in a built up over time.
+Then life moves forward, in time and space, from that location.
+Life did not come into being gradually, as in a built-up over time.
 Life came into being as a spark, making a quantum leap from no life to life.
 One moment life did not exist.
-Then conception occured and the next moment it did exist.
+Then conception occurred and the next moment life did exist.

 7. The Geometry of the Moment When Life Begins